nFursova/Calibrated_ChIPseq_RNAseq/README.md

 Used to count number of reads over the bodies of genes specified in the .gff file generated with bed2gff.pl

+## GFF2table.pl

+Used to convert a 9 column .gff file into a tab-delimited table for the subsequent analysis in R.

 ## RNAseq_DESeq2.R

 Used to perform differential gene expression analysis by incorporating spike-in based normalisation into DESeq2.